-- 3.3.1 The flue gas will be diverted from the CHP Plant directly to one of two PCC trains located to the south of the CHP Plant, where the flue gas will first be cooled using a direct contact cooler to enable the PCC process to absorb CO2 more effectively. - 3.3.2 The CO2 'rich' flue gas will pass through a blower before entering the Direct Contact Cooler, followed by the CO2 absorber tower where it will come into contact with the amine solvent, which will absorb 95% of the CO2.
-The CO2 'lean' flue gas (flue gas with 95% CO2 removed) will be released from the absorber tower, and the CO2 rich amine will be heated to separate the CO2 from the amine in the regenerator towers (also known as CO2 stripper towers).
-The Proposed Development will include two absorber towers and two regenerator towers (one of each for each PCC train). - 3.3.3 The Applicant has selected Shell as the technology provider and CANSOLV DC 103 as the amine solvent.
-The majority of the amine will be in a continuous recycle loop and treated for re-use in the PCC plants.
-A very small quantity of amine will be emitted from the process (released with the CO2 lean flue gas from the absorber towers) and the amine will also degrade over time so 'fresh' amine will be required to make up amine losses throughout the operation of the PCC plants.
+- 3.3.1 The Proposed Development will include one absorber tower and one regenerator tower.
+The flue gas will pass through a waste heat boiler and a pre-treatment before entering the CO2 absorber tower where it will come into contact with the amine solvent.
+The CO2 lean flue gas (flue gas with up to 95% CO2 removed) will be released from the absorber tower, and the CO2 rich amine will be heated to separate the CO2 from the amine in the regenerator tower (also known as CO2 stripper). - 3.3.2 The Applicant has selected Shell as the technology provider and CANSOLV DC 103 as the amine solvent.
+The majority of the amine will be cooled using air cooled heat exchangers and treated for re-use in the PCC plant.
+A very small quantity of amine will be emitted from the process (released with the CO2 lean flue gas from the absorber towers) and the amine will also degrade over time so 'fresh' amine will be required throughout the operation of the PCC plant.
+The thermal reclaiming units at the PCC plants will treat the amine to arrest amine degradation and limit emissions from the absorber.